 Dawn Anderson, Digital Marketing Lecturer at Manchester Metropolitan University provided 20 minutes of none stop insights into the current state and the future of voice search.
 The way we approach search marketing is changing.

-- 50% of search is expected to be carried out by voice by 2020. – Dawn Anderson
+50% of search queries are expected to be carried out by voice in 2020 – Dawn Anderson.

-- It turns out data from a recent study showed that over 50% of people used voice search while driving.
+It turns out that data from a recent study showed that over 50% of people used voice search while driving.

-- People use conversational search when carrying out a voice search; these are usually provide answers/ search and the help with activities/tasks
+People use conversational search when carrying out a voice search; these are usually to provide answers to their search queries and help with activities or tasks.

 #8 Web Analytics and EU Regulations